openteamsinc/scrud-nuxt/cachingClient/README.md

 To build a lib to be used in the browser you can use `npm run build:lib` this will create the `index.js` file that can be used from an HTML file with a script tag like `<script type="text/javascript" src="index.js"></script>`

+## Use the package

+To use the package you need to install it from the source with something like `npm install --save <path to source>`

+After that, you can use something like `import CachingClient from 'caching-client'`

 ## Demo Setup
 To play with the caching client you can use the [`http-server`](https://www.npmjs.com/package/http-server) package: